navaris/appshell/packages/cli/README.md

 Utitliy for generating a `global runtime manifest` for Webpack Module federation micro-frontends.

 A working example can be found [here](https://github.com/navaris/appshell/tree/main/examples/appshell-global-configuration).
-Utitliy for generating a `global runtime manifest` for Webpack Module federation micro-frontends.

-A working example can be found [here](https://github.com/navaris/appshell/tree/main/examples/appshell-global-configuration).

 ## Getting Started